sunset1995/CVFX-HW5/README.md

 In below, we will present the results of each effect and briefly describe them, showing the results of different setting.

 ### Motion Parallax
 In this effect, we want to align the two images such that the main role, the saliency, move as little as possible.
-To to this, we use the saliency mask the filter all non foreground sift features and align the two images based on the features inside the saliency mask.
+To to this, we use the saliency mask to filter all non foreground sift features and align the two images based on the features inside the saliency mask.

 The first example is a `city caffe`, if we simply stack the two image without doing anything we will get: